staticdeploy/staticdeploy/website/docs/getting-started-overview.md

 ### Bundles

-Bundles are tar.gz archives of static content (assets), plus associated metadata describing the archives (a name, a tag, a description, etc.).
+Bundles are archives of static content (assets), plus associated metadata describing the archives (a name, a tag, a description, etc.).
 Conceptually bundles are equivalent to docker images.